dasch-swiss/dsp-docs/docs/developers/sipi/documentation/index.md

 <br>

 ## Interaction of Knora and SIPI
 If a file is requested from SIPI by e.g. an image link served by [Knora](../../knora/documentation/index.md), a preflight function is called.
 This function needs three parameters: a prefix, the identifier (the name of the requested file) and a cookie.
-All file links created by Knora use the prefix `knora`.
-An example link from our incunabula project may look as follows: `0.0.0.0:1024/knora/incunabula_0000000002.jp2/full/2613,3505/0/default.jpg`.
+All file links created by Knora use the project number as prefix.
+An example link from our incunabula project may look as follows: `0.0.0.0:1024/0803/incunabula_0000003328.jp2/full/2613,3505/0/default.jpg`.
 **WORKING EXAMPLE NEEDED!
 LINK RETURNS "Unauthorized: Unauthorized access" ...
-NOT PERFECT**
+SELECT NICE IMAGE**

 Based on the provided information, SIPI asks Knora about the permissions on the file in question of the current user.
 Therefore, the cookie is needed: it contains the current user's Knora session ID.
 Hence, Knora can match SIPI's request with a given user profile and tell SIPI the permissions this user has on the requested file.
 If the user has sufficient permissions, the file is served in full quality.
 If the user has only preview rights, SIPI serves a reduced quality of the file or integrates a watermark.
 If the user has no permissions, SIPI refuses to serve the file.
 However, all of this behaviour is defined in the preflight function in SIPI and not controlled by Knora.
 Knora only provides the permission code.